firesidetoolkit/firesidetoolkit.github.io/support.md

 list will update with the new order of dialogues.
 Click the "Save" button at the bottom right of any of the tabs on this screen to save your changes.

+### Adding a Sound to a Dialogue
+Sounds added to dialogue are played as the dialogue begins to appear on the screen during gameplay.
+On the left side of the "Dialogues" tab of the "Edit Path" screen, you will see the Dialogue list.
+Select the dialogue you would like to add a sound to.
+At the bottom of the screen, check the "Play Sound" box.
+You will be prompted to select the file location of the sound you would like to use (.ogg, .wav, .flac, .aiff files only).
+The box will remain checked whenever the dialogue is selected to identify that a sound has been selected for the dialogue.
+Click the "Save" button at the bottom right of this screen to save your changes.

+### Removing a Sound from a Dialogue
+On the left side of the "Dialogues" tab of the "Edit Path" screen, you will see the Dialogue list.
+Select the dialogue you would like to remove a sound from.
+At the bottom of the screen, uncheck the "Play Sound" box.
+The sound will be removed from the dialogue.
+Click the "Save" button at the bottom right of this screen to save your changes.

 ### Adding a Character to a Dialogue
 On the left side of the "Impacts" tab of the "Edit Path" screen, you will see the Dialogue list.
 Select the dialogue you would like to have a character's image appear over.
 Below the Dialogue list is the "Character